-No, Highland Academy is independent of Beaumont USD.
-Beaumont USD is our charter authorizer and has oversight responsibilities, however we have our own Board of Directors and make our own decisions to benefit our students.
+No, Highland Academy is independent of the school district.
+Beaumont USD is our charter authorizer and has oversight responsibilities, however we have our own Board of Directors, hire our own employees, and make our own decisions to benefit our students.

 No, Highland Academy currently does not have a high school, however this remains in our long term plans.

-Highland Academy Charter School is located at 715 Wellwood Ave. in the city of Beaumont in what used to be known as the Wellwood Center.
+Highland Academy Charter School is located at 715 Wellwood Ave. in the city of Beaumont in what used to be known as the Wellwood Center or Wellwood Elementary.

 All students at Highland Academy take the SBAC as appropriate for their grades.
-Also, Highland Academy will administer the CELDT test for English Learners.
+Also, Highland Academy administers the ELPAC test for English Learners.
 Students will also take benchmark assessments periodically throughout the year to monitor their progress.

-No. Any resident of California is eligible to attend as long as they can get their students to and from school.
+No. Any resident of California is eligible to attend, space permitting, as long as they can get their students to and from school.

 Yes!
 All teachers hold a valid, California credential for the area they teach in.
 This will help to ensure that all students get the best educational program possible.

 Complete the enrollment packet which can be found at our website under “resources” and submit the application, along with (1) a copy of a valid birth certificate, (2) current immunization records, (3) a copy of a recent utility bill, and (4) the most recent transcript or report card from your student’s current school.
 Applications can be turned in to the front office by hand or emailed to the Directors’ Assistant Mrs. Samantha Mosher at email@example.com

 If there are no spaces available when the application is turned in, the student will be place on the “waiting list”.